Monetary Intermediation Cost Background

 the impact of fractional reserve monetary intermediation unearned wealth transfer.

 CHART 2 DATA SOURCE: Chart data extrapolated from sample loan using BOJ 1.3% reserve requirement to 100% full reserve requirement.
 Increasing return to fractional reserve credit intermediation as reserve requirement reduced comes from Capital (Tractor) and Labor (Farmer) since it is known from M&M Theorem that leverage does not change system value the increased financial intermediary return as reserve requirement reduced must come from other parts of the system to keep the same value.

 CHART 3 DATA SOURCE:

-Business cycle with leverage and monetary intermediation cost added using Excel Sine
+Business Cycle with Leverage and Intermediation Added using Excel Sine

-which adds risk to the system in the form of increased variability of returns
+which adds risk to the Japanese economic system in the form of increased variability

-but does not change returns to the system, shown above as increased amplitudes
+of returns but does not change total returns to the system, shown above as

-of the business cycle.
-The compounding monetary intermediation cost of a central
+increased amplitudes of the business cycle.
+The compounding monetary

 CHART 4 DATA SOURCE: